Terrence Malick

+Life and career

-Early life and education
+Early years and education

 Martin Heidegger's Vom Wesen des Grundes (The Essence of Reasons) was translated into English by Malick and published in 1969.

 Malick was born in Ottawa, Illinois.
 He is the son of Irene (née Thompson; 1912–2011) and Emil A. Malick (1917–2013), a geologist.
 His paternal grandparents were of Assyrian descent from Urmia, while his mother was an Irish Catholic.
 Malick attended St. Stephen's Episcopal School in Austin, Texas, while his family lived in Bartlesville, Oklahoma.

 Malick had two younger brothers, Chris and Larry.
 Larry Malick was a guitarist who went to study in Spain with Andrés Segovia in the late 1960s.
 In 1968, Larry intentionally broke his own hands due to pressure over his musical studies.
 Their father Emil went to Spain to help Larry, but his son died shortly after, possibly by suicide.
 The early death of Malick's younger brother has been explored and referenced in his films The Tree of Life (2011) and Knight of Cups (2015).

 Malick graduated from Harvard College in 1965 with a Bachelor of Arts, summa cum laude, and was elected to Phi Beta Kappa.
 He received a Rhodes Scholarship, which he used to study philosophy at Oxford University's Magdalen College.
 After a disagreement with his advisor, Gilbert Ryle, over Malick's thesis on the concept of world in Kierkegaard, Heidegger, and Wittgenstein, Malick left Oxford without a degree.
 In 1969, Northwestern University Press published Malick's translation of Heidegger's Vom Wesen des Grundes as The Essence of Reasons.

 After returning to the United States, Malick taught philosophy at the Massachusetts Institute of Technology while freelancing as a journalist.
 He wrote articles for Newsweek, The New Yorker, and Life.